-A modern, general-purpose non-GNU Linux distribution
+A modern, general-purpose Linux distribution

 Read more for details.